4Sam4Jade4/Learning-Git/README.md

 #Demo

-Just some plain jane text
+Just some plain jane text!
+And now we can see how changes are shown in Git
+💯